Wreck-It Ralph: Theatrical

 The film was originally scheduled for a release on March 22, 2013, but it was later changed to November 2, 2012, due to it being ahead of schedule.
 The theatrical release was accompanied by Disney's animated short film, Paperman.

 Home media

 Wreck-It Ralph was released on Blu-ray Disc (2D and 3D) and DVD in North America on March 5, 2013, from Walt Disney Studios Home Entertainment.
 The film was made available for digital download in selected regions on February 12, 2013.
 Wreck-It Ralph debuted at No. 1 in Blu-ray and DVD sales in the United States.
-Wreck It Ralph was released on 4K UHD Blu-ray on November 6, 2018.
+With 2,923,270 units sold ($55,095,767), Wreck It Ralph was the 4th best-selling DVD of 2013 in the United States.

 Reception

 Box office

 Wreck-It Ralph grossed $189.4 million in North America and $281.8 million in other countries, for a worldwide total of $496.5 million.

 In North America, the film debuted with $13.5 million, an above-average opening-day gross for an animated film released in November.
 During its opening weekend, the film topped the box office with $49 million, making it the largest opening for a Walt Disney Animation Studios film at the time.
 The film fell 33% to $33 million in its second weekend, finishing second behind newcomer Skyfall.